dnguyenv/IoT/README.md

 ![alt text](./images/iotservice-adddevice3.png "Create iotf service")

 Next step is to generate an access token for accessing the service, to send and receive information to/from the device.
-Click on the Access link, then API Keys link and Generate API Key button
+Navigate to Applications screen (by using the left-pane navigator), then select Generate API Key button

 ![alt text](./images/generate-apikey1.png "Create iotf service")